The Cyprus Tourist Guides Association, CTGA, was established in 1964 and its headquarters are in Nicosia, Cyprus:

 In Cyprus, the candidate guides sit an entrance exam.
 To qualify for the exam the criteria are: Greek language fluency and of at least one foreign language; possible academic background; general knowledge and understanding of the country’s current issues.

-Qualified Tourist Guides in Cyprus maintain their qualification provided that they attend an annual conference organized by the Deputy Ministry of Tourism (former CTO).
+Qualified Tourist Guides in Cyprus maintain their qualification provided that they attend an annual conference organized by the Deputy Ministry of Tourism (DMT).
 The Conference aims at offering continuous education and professional development (CPD) to Cyprus Tourist Guides.
-Some of them have attended an intensive course in archaeology and Byzantine art also organized by the former CTO.
+Some of them have attended an intensive course in archaeology and Byzantine art also organized by the DMT.

 Attendance to the annual conference is compulsory and an annual fee is to be paid for the renewal of the guide’s license.